 The Quarterly Census of Employment and Wages (QCEW) program produces a comprehensive tabulation of employment and wage information for workers covered by California Unemployment Insurance laws.
 The QCEW program serves as a near census of monthly employment and quarterly wage information at the state and county levels and provides the most detailed industry data available.
 The QCEW data is usually published six months after the end of the quarter.
 The QCEW data is not available at the Metropolitan Statistical Area (MSA) geographic level except for areas where the MSA consists of a single county and data can be accessed for the county as a substitute.
-For more information about QCEW data visit QCEW Data in the Data Library or QCEW Information.
+For more information about QCEW data visit QCEW Data in the Open Data Portal or QCEW Information.

 For additional information, visit the LMI by Subject webpage.